 One of the best things about visiting any country is sampling its cuisine and during your stay in Japan you’ll probably be wishing to do just that.
-Many Japanese restaurants specialise in one particular type of food.
+Many Japanese restaurants specialize in one particular type of food.
 Sushi is of course the most famous dish, but Japanese food does not stop with raw fish; other specialties include teriyaki (marinated beef/chicken/fish seared on a hot plate), sukiyaki (thin slices of beef, bean curd and vegetables cooked in soy sauce and then dipped in egg), and tempura (deep fried sea-food and vegetables).

 If everything so far sounds a bit meat and fish orientated don't be alarmed - there are vegetarian options in Japan.
-Try the wonderful zaru soba (buck-wheat noodles served cold), a bowl of Udon (thicker noodles) in a mountain vegetable soup, tofu steak or a vegetable okonomiyaki (savoury pancake).
+Try the wonderful zaru soba (buck-wheat noodles served cold), a bowl of Udon (thicker noodles) in a mountain vegetable soup, tofu steak or a vegetable okonomiyaki (savory pancake).
 If you are feeling adventurous you could try natto, a sticky and slightly smelly concoction made of fermented soya beans.

 If you want a more general selection, then the best place to go is an Izakaya (Japanese pub) where you will find an extensive and pretty cheap choice of food and drink.
 Izakaya often offer tabehodai or nomihodai - for a set price you get an hour or two to eat or drink as much as you like.
 Choosing exactly what to eat is made easier by well illustrated menus or plastic food displays at the doorway – just point and see what you get.
 In major cities you will also find plenty of Western-style restaurants.